Change in monthly exports in China 2021-2023

 Export industry development

-In the past decade, China has been the largest exporter of goods in the world, accounting for nearly 15 percent of the total global merchandise exports as of 2021.
-China exports around a third of all household and hi-tech goods traded worldwide and nearly a quarter of all textile and apparel.
-The country’s exports dropped significantly the year after the global financial crisis of 2007-2008 yet reached its record growth of 31.3 percent in 2010.
+In the past decade, China has been the largest exporter of goods in the world, accounting for nearly 14.4 percent of the total global merchandise exports as of 2022.
+The country’s exports dropped significantly the year after the global financial crisis of 2007-2008, yet reached its record growth of 31.3 percent in 2010.
 Chinese export growth has been decelerating as a result of the Sino-U.S. trade war between 2017 and 2020.
 The outbreak of the global Coronavirus pandemic, however, provided the country with a new opportunity in its export trade.
 That year, China recorded over 21 percent year-on-year growth in exports.

 Export partners

-The United States, European Union, and ASEAN countries were China’s leading export trade partners in 2021.
-These regions accounted for nearly half of all exports from China that year.
+ASEAN countries, the European Union, and the United States were China’s leading export trade partners in 2023.
+These regions accounted for around half of all exports from China that year.
 That year, China also hit another record for exports to countries along the BRI (belt-and-road initiative).